Two-Young/Tripai/README.md

 - [x] Users can access Travel-AI in Android.
 - [ ] Users can register to Travel-AI. (authentication)
 - [ ] Users can sign in to Travel-AI.
+  - [ ] Users can sign in to Travel-AI with Google Oauth.
+  - [ ] Users can sign in to Travel-AI with Naver Oauth.
+  - [ ] Users can sign in to Travel-AI with Instagram Oauth.
+  - [ ] Users can sign in to Travel-AI with Facebook Oauth.
 - [ ] Users can sign out from Travel-AI.
 - [ ] Users can register receipt data manually to save and manage budget during travel.
 - [ ] Users can convert receipt image as data form to save and manage budget during travel.